ThomasLengeling/devart-template/project_posts/2014-02-25-Processing-meets-Custom-Search-API.md

 import java.io.Reader.*;
 ```

-The information from the search is beeing saved in class called GResults, more about the class check the gitHub link.
+The information from the search result is being saved in class called GResults, more about the class check the gitHub link.

 ```java
 void Search()  throws MalformedURLException, URISyntaxException, IOException {